orbitalviolet/GTFO-ThloatereGearMod/README.md

 *VanillaReloaded's Bat damage change was a very nice change that fit sthe vision of Thloatere well, accentuating a unique strength to set it apart from the Sledgehammer and Knife.
 In addition, its stamina cost was removed to better compete with the super-fast Knife of Thloatere.*

 - Light attack damage: 3.0 -> 4.0
-- Charged attack stamina cost: 2.5% -> 0%
+- Charged attack stamina cost: 2.5%/2.5% -> 0%/0%
-- Shove stamina cost: 2.5% -> 0%
+- Shove stamina cost: 2.5%/2.5% -> 0%/0%

 ### Spear

 *Another case where VanillaReloaded really knows how to accentuate a weapon's strengths.
-Just as in that mod, these changes also help this iteration of the Spear gain a defensive advantage over the Sleepers while also providing a skilled prisoner with a way to take on multiple big enemies at once and readily win.*
+Just as in that mod, these changes also help this iteration of the Spear gain a defensive advantage over the Sleepers while also providing a skilled prisoner with a way to take on multiple big enemies at once and readily win.
+Much like the Sledgehammer, the light attack now has a stamina cost to make the weapon's weight more perceptible.*

 - Light attack damage: 2.0 -> 2.5
-- Charged attack stamina cost: 5% -> 2.5%
+- Charged attack stamina cost: 5%/5% -> 2.5%/2.5%
+- Light attack stamina cost: 0% /0%-> 1.5%/0.75%
-- Shove stamina cost: 5% -> 2.5%
+- Shove attack stamina cost: 5%/5% -> 2.5%/2.5%
 - Max damage charge time: 1.8 -> 1.5
 - Sprint speed multiplier: 0.75x -> 0.85x